-Last Updated on December 18, 2020 by Diane Hoffmaster
+Last Updated on June 14, 2022 by Diane Hoffmaster

 This Thanksgiving holiday, Kenwood Vineyards is looking to do its part to end hunger by matching donations to the WhyHunger charity.
 What is WhyHunger?
 WhyHunger is a recognized leader in the movement to end hunger and poverty by connecting people to nutritious, affordable food and supporting grassroots solutions that inspire self-reliance and community empowerment.

-A glass of wine, a few light snacks, a cozy fire and my family make for a wonderfully relaxing evening.
+A glass of wine, a few light snacks, a cozy fire, and my family make for a wonderfully relaxing evening.
 I know the chaos of Christmas shopping will hit soon but I'm going to sit back for just a few more days and be thankful for the blessings I have been given in life.

-Kenwood Vineyards sources grapes from dozens of Sonoma County vineyards- many farmed sustainably using natural soil amendments and pest controls whenever possible rather then chemicals.
+Kenwood Vineyards sources grapes from dozens of Sonoma County vineyards- many farmed sustainably using natural soil amendments and pest controls whenever possible rather than chemicals.

-Each lot from each vineyard is kept separate throughout the wine making process, which allows the winemaker to create wines that showcase each batch's classic character, subtle complexity and superb balance.
-These wines were delicious paired with our light snacks.
+Each lot from each vineyard is kept separate throughout the wine-making process, which allows the winemaker to create wines that showcase each batch's classic character, subtle complexity, and superb balance.
+These wines were deliciously paired with our light snacks.

 If you would like to try your hand at making these truffles, you will definitely not be sorry!
 These are actually Pinot Noir Chocolate Truffles...meaning there is actually red wine IN the truffle mixture.
-Just cream, chocolate and a fine red wine make for a deliciously decadent treat to set out on your dessert table this holiday season!
+Just cream, chocolate, and fine red wine make for a deliciously decadent treat to set out on your dessert table this holiday season!

 Pinot Noir Truffles